<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 “During the pandemic when all my travel, speaking gigs, and events went to a screeching halt, I decided to not spend money for 30 days (beginning in April 1).
 I wasn't sure how long the lockdown would last and if any of my events and speaking gigs would resume.
 I already had 1 year of basic living expenses.
 I was able to move $1800 for the 2 months into the EF.
 That's a rough estimate but included cutting back on all the nonessentials but primarily travel/transportation costs/restaurant/social expense.”

-Jen Smith, author of The No Spend Challenge Guide, wanted to suffer from less stress:
+Jen Smith, author of The No Spend Challenge Guide, wanted to deal with less stress:

-How to Prepare for a No Spend Challenge
+How to Prepare for a No-Spend Challenge (for a Week, Month, Year, etc.)

 Look, you can wing this thing.